go-pkgz/lgr/README.md

 - `lgr.Format` - sets a custom template, overwrite all other formatting modifiers.
 - `lgr.Secret(secret ...)` - sets list of the secrets to hide from the logging outputs.
 - `lgr.Map(mapper)` - sets mapper functions to change elements of the logging output based on levels.
+- `lgr.StackTraceOnError` - turns on stack trace for ERROR level.

 example: `l := lgr.New(lgr.Debug, lgr.Msec)`